artwang31/artwang31/README.md

 ###                                                         Data Science | Data Analytics | Data Storytelling

 Thank you for visiting my GitHub!
 My interests revolve around employing data mining, analytics, and applied machine learning to measure and predict outcomes.
-Please feel free to connect with me and let's collaborate on some projects! artemaswang@gmail.com
+Please feel free to connect with me and let's collaborate on some projects!

+contact: artemaswang@gmail.com